B-Nilson/napsreview/README.md

 <!-- badges: end -->

-`napsreview` is an R package with the goal of assessing the validity of the National Air Pollution Surveillance (NAPS) Program archive of Canadian quality-assured continuous air quality observations.
+`napsreview` is an R package with the goal of assessing the validity of the National Air Pollution Surveillance (NAPS) program’s archive of Canadian quality-assured continuous air quality observations.

 You can read more about the NAPS Program